prabhupant/python-ds/README.md

 The open source community has helped me a lot during my interview preparations and studies while I was in my undergrad.
 I always wanted to give something back to the community.
 In my endeavour to contribute something back, I will be uploading data structures and algorithms questions in Python in this repo.
 Feel free to contribute and get in touch :)

-## List of questions
+## Structure of the repository

-As of now, the questions are divided in some major categories -
+As of now, the repository contains 2 main directories (data_structures and algorithms) and a file called `useful_links.txt` -

-1. Data Structures
+1. Data Structures  - This folder contains all data structure questions categorised into sub-directories like stack, queue, etc according to their type.
     1.1.
 Array
     1.2.
 Binary Search Tree
     1.3.
 Linked List